 Get your museum fix at the what are, in my opinion, the best two museums in Greensboro, The Weatherspoon Art Museum and The Greensboro History Museum.
 And if you like to spend more time outdoors, I’d consider visiting Barber Park or the Gateway Gardens!

-Greensboro is a super family friendly destination in North Carolina.
+Greensboro is a super family friendly destination in North Carolina and is one of the best day trips from Raleigh for those traveling with kids.
 I recommend visiting the aquarium, zoo, and interactive museum called Greensboro Science Center.
 Let your kids play at the Greensboro Children’s Museum, or even better, visit Celebration Station, the indoor and outdoor amusement park.

 Gourmet tacos, burgers, and beer.. oh my!
 They all three await you at Crafted The Art of the Taco in Greensboro.
 And a trip to North Carolina wouldn’t be complete without chompin’ down on some chicken n’ waffles.
 Grab you a plate, at Dame’s Chicken and Waffles!